Starting out with a single development kit and a single account you can use the Particle cloud features like:

 1. Add Devices to Your Products

 For most Products, you pay for all of the device cloud charges from your own account.
 You then either handle your own recurring billing with your customer, or build the cost into the cost of your Product.
-The device cloud charge includes 3 MB of cellular data per month.

 When you order devices in tray or reel quantities from the Particle wholesale store, you'll get an email with the Device IDs in your order.
 By importing the list of device IDs to your Product you associate those devices with your Product.